An object that defines configuration options for the dxLinearGauge widget.

 Subvalues are designated by subvalue indicators.
 You can customize the appearance of these indicators using the subvalueIndicator configuration object.

-Specifies the name of the theme to be applied.
+Sets the name of the theme to be used in the widget.

 In this example, a custom theme is implemented and applied to a gauge.
 In addition, you can change the type of the value indicator using the drop-down menu under the gauge.
 Note that options for the value indicator of each type are specified in separate objects within the gauge | valueIndicator configuration object.